Writing yesterday’s post on soil horizons, I ran across a couple of unfamiliar words. Marl was one of them. Here’s what I’ve learned about marl.

 Soil pH ranges from 0 to 14, with lower numbers indicating acidity and higher numbers indicating alkalinity.
 More nutrients are available, and there is more microbial activity when soil pH is between 6.0 and 7.0.
 Most plants can survive in soil pH from 5.2 to 7.8, but each species has a narrower range that allows them to thrive.
-As plants absorb these anions and cations, the soil pH changes ever so slightly.
+As plants absorb these anions and cations, the soil pH changes slightly.
 Too much or too little of certain minerals in the soil may interfere with nutrient availability.
-You may want to look at Mulder’s Chart for a more detailed explanation.
+Mulder’s Chart illustrates this concept nicely.

 So, how do you know if there’s a deficiency, and what can you do about it?

-The only way to know if your soil is deficient is with a lab-based soil test.
+Lab-based soil tests are the only way to know if your soil is deficient.
 Over-the-counter tests look great, but they cannot provide accurate information.
 Luckily, laboratory soil tests are not expensive.
-They cost about the same as a large bag of fertilizer and can save you a lot more than that by preventing overfeeding and poor plant health.
+They cost about the same as a large bag of fertilizer and can save you more than that by preventing overfeeding and poor plant health.

-All too often, we see what looks like a nutrient deficiency and we apply a nice 10-10-10 fertilizer.
+All too often, people see what they think is a nutrient deficiency, so they apply a 10-10-10 fertilizer.
 At first, everything looks better.
 But it never lasts.
-That is because it is the balance of nutrients in the soil that makes all the difference.
+That is because the balance of nutrients in the soil is what matters.

 Symptoms of deficiency

-Nutrient deficiencies often present in specific parts of a plant.
-This has to do with nutrient mobility and how the plant uses a particular nutrient.
-Plants can move mobile nutrients, such as nitrogen, to wherever they are needed.
-Older leaves look poorly as nutrients are pulled away to help with new growth.
-The opposite is true for “immobile” nutrients, such as calcium.
-It takes a lot of water for a plant to move these nutrients, so symptoms occur in fruit and new growth.
+Nutrient deficiencies are often present in specific parts of a plant.
+Some nutrients are more mobile than others.
+Plants can move mobile nutrients, such as nitrogen, to wherever they need them.
+Older leaves start looking chlorotic when plants move nutrients to support new growth.
+The opposite is true for immobile nutrients, such as calcium.
+These nutrients require significant amounts of water to move around within a plant, so symptoms first occur in fruit and new growth.
 Let’s take a closer look.